It’s a me, Mario rankings!

 1: Super Mario Bros.
 3 (1988)

 There is an often-stated belief that lists like this should be objective.
-Clearly, Super Mario Odyssey has the bigger budget, bigger levels, and better graphics.
+Clearly, Super Mario Odyssey has a bigger budget, bigger levels, and better graphics.
 By this definition, I should discard my memories of huddling together with my cousins in front of a small TV as we took turns playing Super Mario Bros.
 3. Or maybe I should forget marathoning this game at the dentist’s office, showing other kids how to get two warp whistles and go to the final world immediately.

 Except… why was it Super Mario Bros.
 3 in those memories?
 The first game that myself and countless others remember playing, even if it wasn’t the first game we actually played?
 The truth is, Super Mario Bros.
 3 is pure, absolute joy.
 The sheer acts of moving and jumping are fun.
 The creative levels that both teach and iterate on gimmicks are masterpieces.
 The adventure of collecting items and exploring each world captures the imagination.
 Even as a kid who adored cheat codes, I would full clear Super Mario Bros.
 3 over, and over, and over because I knew this game was a treasure.
-Playing each level and uncovering its secrets was its own reward, and I’ve yet to encounter a person who wasn’t immediately captivated playing this game.
+Playing each level and uncovering its secrets was its own reward, and I’ve yet to encounter a person who wasn’t immediately captivated by playing this game.

 You can point to several games on this list as landmark achievements for video games.
 Yet for me, Super Mario Bros.
 3 is different because it shows why video games themselves are special.
 Anyone can pick up this game and learn it in a handful of minutes.
 Yet uncovering its secrets and overcoming its challenges captures the core of why we play video games.
 Even its stage play aesthetics indicates games should not merely be experienced, but analyzed as a form of art.